kennyt12237/CarTask/README.md

 3. Clone the repository by 'git clone https://github.com/kennyt12237/CarTask.git' in a folder.
    Then go into the 'CarTask' folder.
+4. Running the Simulated Device:
+   Option 1: Double-click 'SimulatedDevice.exe'.
+Alternatively, run on the command line 'SimulatedDevice.exe'
+              or 'SimulatedDevice.exe -r True' to reset the device.
-4. Double-click 'SimulatedDevice.exe'.
-Alternatively, run on the command line 'SimulatedDevice.exe' or 'SimulatedDevice.exe -r True' to reset the device.
+   Option 2: If Python is installed: Double-click 'SimulatedDevice.py'.
+Alternatively, run on the command line
+            'Python SimulatedDevice.py' or 'Python SimulatedDevice.py -r True' to reset the device. or 'SimulatedDevice.exe -r True' to reset the device.

 5. Press refresh on the webapp.
 The device should be online if connected successfully.
    Press start to charge and stop to stop charging.